Klafyvel/wireguard-manager/README.md

 ## Screenshots

 ![VPN switched off](screenshots/vpn-off.png)
-Figure: VPN switched off, as seen in Waybar.
+*VPN switched off, as seen in Waybar.*

 ![Password prompt](screenshots/password-prompt.png)
-Figure: Password prompt with Rofi.
+*Password prompt with Rofi.*

 ![VPN switched on](screenshots/vpn-on.png)
-Figure: VPN switched on, as seen in Waybar.
+*VPN switched on, as seen in Waybar.*

 ## Pre-requisites

-You need to be able to manage wireguard using `systemd`, even though it should not be too difficult to change the script to use `wg` directly.
+You need to be able to manage Wireguard using Systemd, even though it should not be too difficult to change the script to use `wg` directly.

-If your wireguard interface is `wg0`, enable the service using :
+If your Wireguard interface is `wg0`, enable the service using :

 ```bash
 sudo systemctl enable wg-quick@wg0.service